walokra/osxspell/README.md

 VoikkoSpellService is an open source spell-checking service for macOS.

-VoikkoSpellService utilises the Voikko project's libvoikko and suomi-malaga libraries for spell- and grammar checking.
+VoikkoSpellService utilises the Voikko project's libvoikko and voikko-fi libraries for spell and grammar checking.
 Those are included in the binary package.

 ## Supported Mac OS X versions: